mminkoff/ember-filestack/README.md

 |  | [zip](https://www.filestack.com/docs/image-transformations/zip) |  |

 ### Direct Filestack JS API Access
-In order to have access to the browser’s `filestack` instance it is recommended to use `filestack.promise`.
+In order to access the browser’s `filestack` instance we recommended that you use `filestack.promise`.
 ```js
 export default Component.extend({
   //injecting the filestack object